neogeny/late/README.md

 [1, 1, 1]
 ```

-The behavior in Python is that the same ``[]`` initializer value is passed on every function
+The behavior in Python is that the same initializer value is passed on every function
-invocation.
+invocation, so using mutable values produces the above results.

 The coding pattern to work around the above is to use ``None`` as the initializer, and check for
 the parameter value at the start of the function code: